Deion Sanders calls for paying players who reach the playoff and Saban supports the proposal

 He is talking about health insurance, of course, and the commissioner he wants to see run it isn’t Saban, but that kooky duck who wears the same powder-blue sportscoat as the two football legends.

-It’s an endorsement that Sanders says hits home some two years after his diagnosis with bladder cancer, from which he says he is fully recovered.
+It’s an endorsement that Sanders says hits home after his recent diagnosis with bladder cancer, from which he says he is fully recovered.

 “I’ve been walking with my coaches over a mile” after practice, he said ahead of Friday night’s season opener against Georgia Tech..
 “Exercising, lifting.”